 EB-5 Green Card Timeline from China in 2026: How Long Does It Actually Take?

-Chinese investors researching EB-5 encounter a confusing range of timeline estimates — anywhere from two years to fifteen years.
-Both figures can be accurate.
+Chinese investors researching EB-5 encounter a confusing range of timeline estimates — from roughly 18 months for a qualifying Rural case to a decade or more for the unreserved visa backlog.
 The difference comes down entirely to which visa category you invest in.
 For mainland Chinese investors in 2026, the EB-5 program offers one of the fastest investor green card timelines available globally, if you enter through the right door.

 This post breaks down the realistic timeline for each step, specific to mainland China applicants.
 It covers the SAFE compliance stage, USCIS processing, National Visa Center queues, and the Guangzhou consulate — the stages that are frequently understated or omitted from generic EB-5 timeline guides.